 - Clean grill after every use – Keep your grill clean by regularly removing grease and fat buildup from grill and drip tray.
 Be sure to completely empty and clean out your drip tray after every use.

 Where to Buy Marine Grills / Boat Grills

-Questions, comments on marine grills or marine grilling safety tips?
+Questions, comments on marine grills or safety tips for grilling on your boat?
 We’re here!

 Have a good one!